Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 TENNESSEE

 HB368 Summary: Authorizes state education program for students 9-12 grades on Tennessee state haven. law.
 SHBB Inc and baby abandonment boxes not mentioned in bill but no doubt included.
-Senate seems to be tasking lead.
+Senate seems to be taking lead.
 Identical bill in Senate.

 Sponsor: Rep Tom Stinnett (R)